Freej: Trivia

 The second season first episode was watched by 680,000 viewers, making it one of the most watched shows in Dubai.

 The show was voted number one show of all Dubai.

 In the second season, the writer Najla El Shihi wrote six episodes and Amna Al Mansoori wrote nine.

-Controversy

-In the episode called "Blagh El Kazeb", Um Khamas was going to die in ten days.
-Um Saeed councils Um Khamas and helps her straighten herself out.
-Um Khamas then becomes strongly religious and is miraculously cured.
-In this episode Um Khamas says derogatory things about Islam, which provoked criticism from some viewers.
-In defence, Mohammed Saeed Hareb said that the episode reflects how Muslims can wander and become "bad" but that Um Saeed corrects Um Khamas and helps her straighten herself out.
-This episode was not broadcast in the rerun of the season.

-In an episode that was broadcast on 12 August 2011, Um Saeed had a heart attack while visiting patients at a hospital after being insulted by a friend.
-She "dies" at the end of the episode as the nurses and doctors run in to attempt to restart her heart.
-After the credits had finished, Um Saeed's heart miraculously began to beat again (She would later return in Season 5 Ep 1.)
+Um Saeed's voice actor, Majid Al Falasi, passed away on May 7, 2023.

 Freej 2009: The Book Of Riddles and The Special

 On Ramadan 2009 Freej aired a quiz show that was 2–3 minutes long.
 The prize was 500,000 AED.
 Freej was to get a special hour-long episode that would air on Eid, featuring a surprise guest.

 Reception

 The series has received critical acclaim.